- Schistosomiasis is an acute and chronic disease caused by parasitic worms.

 For urogenital schistosomiasis, a filtration technique using nylon, paper or polycarbonate filters is the standard diagnostic technique.
 Children with S. haematobium almost always have microscopic blood in their urine which can be detected by chemical reagent strips.

 The eggs of intestinal schistosomiasis can be detected in faecal specimens through a technique using methylene blue-stained cellophane soaked in glycerine or glass slides, known as the Kato-Katz technique.

 For people living in non-endemic or low-transmission areas, serological and immunological tests may be useful in showing exposure to infection and the need for thorough examination, treatment and follow-up.

 Prevention and control

 The control of schistosomiasis is based on large-scale treatment of at-risk population groups, access to safe water, improved sanitation, hygiene education, and snail control.

 The WHO strategy for schistosomiasis control focuses on reducing disease through periodic, targeted treatment with praziquantel through the large-scale treatment (preventive chemotherapy) of affected populations.
 It involves regular treatment of all at-risk groups.
-In a few countries, where there is low transmission, the elimination of the disease should be aimed for.
+In a few countries, where there is low transmission, the interruption of the transmission of the disease should be aimed for.

 Groups targeted for treatment are: